-If you are looking for an Assisted Living Facility (ALF) located in a city with a wide range of care options and personality, then the Seattle metro area may be your ideal choice.
-Seattle — Washington State's largest city — boasts panoramic views of not only the Puget Sound but also of the Olympic and Cascade mountains.
+If you are looking for an assisted living facility located in a city with a wide range of care options and personality, then the Seattle metro area may be your ideal choice!
+Seattle — Washington State's largest city — boasts panoramic views of not only the Puget Sound, but also of the Olympic and Cascade mountains.
 It is a city that benefits from well-planned community centers, parks, and all of the cultural amenities of a big city while still keeping its distinctive neighborhoods intact.

 Choices abound for seniors, whether you are looking for independent living, senior apartments, in-home residential care or a progressive health care plan.
 Those seeking CCRC facilities will also find multiple options.
 With 35 hospitals in the greater Seattle metropolitan area, health care options are plentiful and feature some of the top-ranked facilities in the nation including University of Washington Medical Center, Swedish Medical Center, Virginia Mason Medical Center, Harborview Medical Center and Group Health.
 There is a sophisticated network of clinics associated with each hospital offering services throughout the Seattle area including on-site visits at many of the elderly care facilities.

 The cost of senior living in Seattle is approximately 4% – 15% higher than the median cost for the rest of Washington State depending on the type of care you are seeking.
 A one-bedroom in an assisted living facility is $4,500 per month, while a private room in area nursing homes averages $9,125 per month.
 With that said, there is no state income tax in Washington and there are special programs for seniors that help reduce overall living costs.
 The Mayor’s Office for Senior Citizens advocates and provides direct services to seniors ranging from promoting healthy aging initiatives to hosting senior computer classes and special events.